RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 ## Activity Checklist { .check }

-+ When you run the program now, it will end with Alex saying the encoded message (the gibberish).
-The '__broadcast__ block' { .blockevents } will be used to tell Dee to start decoding the message.
++ Run the program by clicking the green flag.

++ Check that Alex says the encoded message (the gibberish) as shown in the __coded__ list.

-# Step 12 Decode the message { .activity }
+# Step 13 Decode the Message { .activity }

+Decoding is the process of turning the received message, which looks like gibberish, back into the original message.

 ## Activity Checklist { .check }

-+ Add these blocks to the __Dee__ sprite, which will start when it receives the message sent by Alex:
++ Add these blocks to the __Dee__ sprite:

 	```blocks
 		when I receive [message1 v]